christphralden-dnfw/docs/README.md

 ## Contact

-For more information or questions, please reach out to [Your Name or Team Name].
+For more information or questions, please reach out to christopheralden04@gmail.com.